01 of 09

-Hordes of people lounge on the grass, events - planned and impromptu - pop up across the giant field and in the former terminals and swarms of wheeled vehicles roll down the runway.
-Um...runway?
+Thousands of people lounge on the grass, events - planned and impromptu - pop up across the giant field and in the former terminals, and swarms of wheeled vehicles roll down the runway.
+Wait...runway?

 That's right!
-This former airport turned massive park is one of the most popular hang-outs in Berlin with many leftover attributes of being a working airfield.
-Formally named Tempelhofer Field or Tempelhofer Freiheit, it is more commonly called Tempelhof Park or simply Tempelhof.
-Once the site of the Berlin Airlift, this historic site is now the largest urban park in the German capital and a peaceful setting in which to enjoy the (sometimes) sunny days.
+This former airport turned massive park is one of the most popular hang-outs in Berlin.
+Formally entitled Tempelhofer Field or Tempelhofer Freiheit, it is more commonly called Tempelhof Park or simply Tempelhof.
+Located between the neighborhoods of Neukölln and Tempelhof, it is just south of the city center.

 - Admission: Free